Loading...

 Internal database

-With file open icon you can either select from predefined locations like the User or User Documents folder.
-Or you can select other existing archives.
-With the new archive icon you can create a new archive.
+With the Select button you can select an existing archive.
+The dropdown menu selects from predefined locations like the User or User Documents folder.
+With the New button you can create a new archive.
 The archive then will be created as soon as archival starts.

 For the Easy version you can archive only to the Internal Database and you can't change the location of the archive.